Bookmark saved

 He wouldn't lose the next.

-"I suppose it would be worth understanding how the day-to-day workings of the company fit together," she said after a moment.
+"I suppose it would be worth understanding how things fit together."
+She paused.
 "Who knows what the future holds?"

 "Of course."
-He bared his teeth in what he hoped passed for a smile.
+He bared his teeth in what passed for a smile.
 "You never know."

 "Fine.
-I need to stop in at my office, and then I will be ready."
+I need to stop at my office first."

 To prepare for his meeting with Emily, Andrew returned home.
 The River Oaks estate had been in his family for two generations—built on oil money his grandfather had pulled from the Permian Basin before pivoting to medical device patents.
 The neighborhood still breathed old Houston wealth: canopy oaks arching over the boulevards, wrought-iron gates half-hidden behind azalea hedges, the smell of fresh-cut St. Augustine grass baking in the afternoon heat, and the occasional gardener's truck idling in a driveway that cost more than most people's houses.
 That inheritance had bankrolled CDM's founding and kept Andrew living at a standard his pharmaceutical company's balance sheet couldn't yet justify.
 He had spoken with Monroe Fink about his next steps, but already, he had doubts.
 Maybe he had taken her insults too personally and had let her get under his skin.